-The ICT sector is characterized by rapid technological change, and by convergence of technological platforms for telecommunications1, information delivery, broadcasting and computing.
-The deployment of common broadband, including mobile, technology and network infrastructures for multiple telecommunication services and applications and the evolution to all IP-based wireless and wired next-generation networks (NGNs) and their evolutions open up opportunities but also imply significant challenges for developing countries
+[USA SUP]The ICT sector is characterized by rapid [USA MOD]change in technological platforms for telecommunications, information delivery, broadcasting and computing.
+The deployment of common broadband, including [USA ADD]through mobile[USA MOD] and fixed infrastructures for multiple telecommunication services and applications and the evolution to all IP-based wireless and wired next-generation networks (NGNs) and their evolutions open up opportunities but also imply significant challenges for developing countries

-Communications no longer just connect people: the Internet of Things (IoT) as well as Smart Grids concepts are fast becoming a reality.

-Also notable is the worldwide transition from analogue to digital broadcasting, enabling more efficient use of spectrum and higher quality audio and video delivery.

-Implementation framework
+[USA SUP]Implementation framework

 Programme: Telecommunication/ICT network infrastructure and services

-The objective of this programme is to assist ITU Member States and ITUD Sector Members and Associates in maximizing the use of appropriate new technologies for the development of their information and communication infrastructures and services and building global Telecommunication/ICT infrastructure though partnership, bridging the digital standardization gap (BSG), Conformity and Interoperability and Spectrum Management programme.
+The objective of this programme is to assist ITU Member States and ITU-D Sector Members and Associates in maximizing the use of [USA SUP]new technologies for the development of their information and communication infrastructures and services and building global Telecommunication/ICT infrastructure though partnership, bridging the digital standardization gap (BSG), [USA SUP]Conformance and Interoperability and Spectrum Management programmes.

 Main areas of work include: